ckeditor/ckeditor4-docs/docs/guide/dev/code_documentation/README.md

 Important tag details:

 * By default private classes will not be visible in the packages tree.
-* A good example of the difference between "mixins" and "extends" is that {@linkapi CKEDITOR.event `CKEDITOR.event`} is mixed in various other classes and the `CKEDITOR.dom.*` structure is based on extending parent classes.
+* A good example of the difference between "mixins" and "extends" is that {@linkapi CKEDITOR.event} is mixed in various other classes and the `CKEDITOR.dom.*` structure is based on extending parent classes.
 * A constructor is in fact a separate documentation "instance", because it will be listed with methods.
 Thus, it may have its own `@private`, but it has to be placed below it, because everything before will be a part of the class description.
 However, two `@private` tags in one comment will not be accepted by JSLinter, so in this case the documentation should be split into two comments.

 	A constructor can also be declared completely independently from the class, which is useful when {@linkapi CKEDITOR.tools.createClass CKEDITOR.tools.createClass} has been used.